TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/8-Back-in-the-controller.rst

 ==============================

 You get the ready ``Blog`` objects delivered in an array.
-"Ready" means in this context, that every ``Blog`` object already has all it's ``Post`` objects and their ``Comment`` and ``Tag`` objects.
+"Ready" means in this context that every ``Blog`` object already has all it's ``Post`` objects and their ``Comment`` and ``Tag`` objects.

-These blogs are delivered to the object, which is responsible for the output for further processing: the so called *View*.
+These blogs are delivered to the object responsible for the output for further processing: the so-called *View*.
 If we make no own choice, like in our example, the TemplateView of Fluid is automatically available under the class variable ``$this->view``.